StarsStarsStarsStarsStars

 The successful musical about pop culture makes a triumphant return to Sydney.

-FANGIRLS focusses on the boy-band fanaticism of a group of hormonal 14-year-old girls from Sydney.
+FANGIRLS focuses on the boy-band fanaticism of a group of hormonal 14-year-old girls from Sydney.
 The show’s writer, Yve Blake, became obsessed with teen fanatics after her niece earnestly announced she was going to marry Harry Styles from the band One Direction.
 Blake started following fangirls on Twitter as they shared photos, paintings and even DIY totems of boy band members.

 When a member of the band One Direction left and the press labelled the fans psycho, creepy and crazy for expressing their outrage and pain however, Blake paused and asked why it was that the image of young girls screaming was considered psycho, while boys screaming at the footy was not?
 She decided that far from being the insane cry of young banshees, the fangirl shriek was a superpower, and a ‘fearless and honest expression of pure celebration and joy’.